 Meibae borders the Ewaso Nyiro River, Kenya’s third largest water course, which provides a vital water source for communities and wildlife alike.
 A constant water supply and rich grazing has made the rangeland a favorite with many wildlife species, including elephant, gazelle, impala, gerenuk, greater kudu, eland, ostrich, lion, cheetah, leopard, African wild dog, and a number of birds.
 Meibae also provides an extension of safe grazing land for the endangered Grevy’s zebra, with 22 community rangers on daily patrols.
 The rangers not only provide security for wildlife, but are also key in monitoring and collecting data on species trends and movements.
 Meibae conservation activities are continually engaging surrounding communities on the value of wildlife and conservation, as well as addressing human-wildlife conflict issues.

 The conservancy will also implement NRT’s grazing management program, which involves land use planning and integrating new ways of grazing.
 Bunched herding of cattle and designated grazing blocks are proving to help rehabilitate the rangeland, benefiting both the livestock and the wildlife that graze the same plains, and ensuring the sustainability of the natural resources.

-Given its young history, the primary focus in Meibae has been establishing and training community rangers and setting up governance structures.
 With the conservancy’s abundant wildlife and incredible landscape, there is great potential for tourism activities here, and it won’t be long before this becomes the next priority for the community.

 The Future for Meibae